 This work was supported in part by Foundation Fighting Blindness.

 Reference: Archives of Ophthalmology Vol. 124, No. 4, pp 390-397, Management of autoimmune retinopathies with immuno-suppression.

 Authors: Henry A. Ferreyra, M.D., Thiran Jayasundera, M.D.; Naheed W. Khan Ph.D., Shirley He, Ph.D., Ying Lu, Ph.D., and John R. Heckenlively, M.D.

-* News Release by University of Michigan Health System: Disabled World makes no warranties or representations in connection therewith.
+*News Release by University of Michigan Health System: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.